Bearded Dragon Eyes Turning Yellow: What To Do?

 A bearded dragon’s dietary needs are as follows: 80% vegetables, 10-20% protein, 5-10% fruits, and supplements as required.
 Veggies are essential for their nutrition.
 Small amounts of proteins and fruits are good too.
 Supplements such as calcium or vitamin D3 can be used as needed.

-Be aware, oxalates like spinach and kale should be avoided, as they can cause kidney damage in high quantities.
+Be aware, that oxalates like spinach and kale should be avoided, as they can cause kidney damage in high quantities.
 If you notice yellowing in your bearded dragon’s eyes, they may have liver problems.
 See a vet for proper treatment.
 It’s best to go to a vet anyway – WebMD isn’t a medical degree!

 Consulting a veterinarian